nss-day-cohort-32/capstone-details/README.md

 ### Cool and Helpful Stuff

 * Need some JSON data to get started?
 Try: https://www.mockaroo.com/
-    * Make an AJAX call, loop through and add to database to get a unique key.
+    * Make a fetch call, loop through and add to database to get a unique id.
 * Looking for inspirational API's: https://github.com/toddmotto/public-apis
 * Got some cross origin relationship problems?
 Review this repo: https://github.com/BlaiseRoberts/proxy-server